 - If there is dirt that cannot be brushed away, there is an easy cleaning method that works well on oil paintings and will also work for prints.

-- Take the piece outdoors and spread it out over a tarp or other protective layer to keep any moisture from the ground away from the print.
+- This process will make a mess with bread crumbles, so it’s best to do this outdoors if possible.
+Take the piece outdoors and spread it out over a tarp or other protective layer to keep any moisture from the ground away from the print.

 - Take a slice of the bread and remove the crust.